LibertyDSNP/spec/README.md

 * [MDX](https://mdxjs.com/)
 * [Chakra-UI](https://chakra-ui.com/docs/getting-started)

-## Naming
-Use dashes (`-`) between words in file names so that they appear in the Table of Contents correctly.
-Use .mdx if you want to import React components in the page.

 ## Choosing a version
 As of the time of this writing the meaning of version numbers hasn't been settled.
 Please choose 0.1 for the version until further notice.

 # Contributing a specification